RedisTimeSeries/RedisTimeSeries/docs/docs/configuration.md

   | `var.s`    | sample variance of the values                                    |
   | `twa`      | time-weighted average of all values (since RedisTimeSeries v1.8) |

-* time bucket duration - number and the time representation (Example for 1 minute: 1M)
+* Duration of each time bucket - number and the time representation (Example for 1 minute: 1M)

     * m - millisecond
     * M - minute
     * s - seconds
     * d - day

-* retention time - in milliseconds
+* Retention time - in milliseconds

-Example:
+* Optional: Time bucket alignment - number and the time representation (Example for 1 minute: 1M)

+    * m - millisecond
+    * M - minute
+    * s - seconds
+    * d - day

+  Assure that there is a bucket that starts at exactly _alignTimestamp_ and align all other buckets accordingly.
+Units: milliseconds.
+Default value: 0 (aligned with the epoch).
+Example: if _bucketDuration_ is 24 hours (24 * 3600 * 1000), setting _alignTimestamp_ to 6 hours after the epoch (6 * 3600 * 1000) will ensure that each bucket’s timeframe is [06:00 ..
+06:00).

+Examples:

-`max:1M:1h` - Aggregate using max over 1 minute and retain the last 1 hour
+- `max:1M:1h` - Aggregate using max over one minute and retain the last hour
+- `twa:1d:0:360M` - Daily aggregating using time-weighted average [06:00 ..
+06:00); no expiration

 #### Default

 <Empty>